cvarrei/PortFolio/README.md

 It relies on loops to perform the task for different quantities.
 Duplicity can be modified with the number of simulated primary clinical studies and/or the number of clinical studies included in the single meta-analyses.

 - **Project 2 (Done with Python)**: This is a project to "market research" Android applications to find out what type of application would be most likely to work and be successful with the Android user community.
+It involves Data Cleaning & Exploratory Data Analysis.

-It involves Data Cleaning & Exploratory Data Analysis
+- **Project 3 (Done with R)**: This is a project of data visualization of a time-series dataset (Tesla's Stock Price from its IPO to March 17, 2017.
+The dashboard was created to visualise the evolution of Tesla's share price when its model.